RebeccaSalles/logan-pareto-merge-calculator/README.md

 An interactive tool for choosing how [Logan Search](https://github.com/IndexThePlanet/logan-search)'s Bloom-filter index (built with [kmindex](https://github.com/tlemane/kmindex)/[kmtricks](https://github.com/tlemane/kmtricks) via [kmhelpers](https://github.com/sebllns/kmhelpers)) merges small per-span sub-indexes.
-Pick a query length and a storage budget, and it recommends the fastest design that fits — scored across 502 real candidate designs without building a single one.
-You can also test the underlying cost formula's own assumptions live, right in the browser.
-A full write-up comes with it, explaining the model, the trade-offs, and how it holds up against real measured query time.

 **[Open the calculator →](https://RebeccaSalles.github.io/logan-pareto-merge-calculator/)**

+What you can do on the page:

+- Get a recommended (base, groups) design for a query length and storage budget, picked from 502 real candidate designs — no index built to check it.
+- Test the underlying cost formula's own assumptions (partition size, rounding, caps) live, right in the browser.
+- See how storage and query cost move with groups and base, across both the span≤20 and full-Logan corpora.
+- Read the model itself and how it holds up against a real 16-config measurement campaign.

 ## What's here